 Do note that Private Browsing does not save cookies and website data, so it won't be possible to remain signed into sites.
 This may be an inconvenience.

-If you use iCloud, we also recommend checking to ensure Safari's default download location is set to locally on your device.
+If you use iCloud with Advanced Data Protection disabled, we also recommend checking to ensure Safari's default download location is set to locally on your device.
 This option can be found in Settings → Safari → General → Downloads.

 AdGuard for iOS is a free and open-source content-blocking extension for Safari that uses the native Content Blocker API.